Foreign Policy of Islam: Peace or War?

 and synagogues and mosques, in [all of] which God’s name is abundantly extolled – would

-surely have been destroyed.
+indeed have been destroyed.
 And God will most certainly succor him who

 succors His cause: for, verily, God is most powerful, almighty.
 Qur’an 22:40

-The implication is that the defense of religious freedom is the foremost cause for which arms may – and, indeed, must – be taken up or corruption would surely overwhelm the earth.
+The implication is that the defense of religious freedom is the foremost cause for which arms may – and, indeed, must – be taken up, or corruption would surely overwhelm the Earth.
 Moreover, Allah commands the Prophet Muhammad to forgive the disbelievers.

-And We have not created the heavens and earth and that between them except in truth.
+And We have not created the heavens and Earth and that between them except in truth.

 And indeed, the Hour is coming; so [Muhammad] forgive [all] with gracious forgiveness.
 Qur’an 15:85